-Harris Infant Mental Health Seminar & Supervision
+Harris Infant Mental Health Seminar and Supervision

-Tuesdays 12:30-3:30 (1542 Tulane Avenue, 2nd Floor) Infant/Child and Child/Adult Interns Only

-One of the primary teaching components in the Harris Infant Mental Health training program is the weekly didactic seminar.
+Tuesdays 12:30-3:30 (CALS 6233)

+Infant/Child Track Only

+The Harris Program is devoted to the study and treatment of infants and young children.
+The infant/child and child/adult interns participate in the Harris Program.
+The Harris Program trains psychologists, psychiatrists, and social workers in evaluation, treatment, and intervention with infants and their families.
+The focus is on relationship-based assessments and treatment for infants and toddlers in the first five years of life.
+Trainees also learn traditional play therapy techniques, different modalities of child-parent psychotherapy, and relevant aspects of family and parenting methods needed to work with very young children and their caregivers.
+One of the primary teaching components in the Harris Infant Mental Health training program is the weekly didactic seminar from 12:30-2:00pm.
 The didactic seminar is taught by core Harris faculty who speak on a variety of topics relevant to infant mental health.
 The fellowship year begins with seminars providing a comprehensive overview of Attachment Theory, infant observation, and assessment techniques.
-It then addresses various treatment modalities utilized when working with young children and then expands into specialized topics regarding this population, i.e. feeding disorders, infants exposed to violence, etc. Group supervision of infant cases and discussion of interns' and fellows' observations of their normally developing babies meets after the Harris seminars on Tuesdays from 2:00-3:30pm.
+It then addresses various treatment modalities utilized when working with young children and then expands into specialized topics regarding this population, i.e. feeding disorders, infants exposed to violence, etc. Group supervision of young child cases and discussion of interns' and fellows' observations of normally developing babies meets after the Harris seminars on Tuesdays from 2:00-3:30pm.